BOTCoinNetwork/botcoin/docs/poa_overview.rst

 POA Overview
 ============

-As mentionned in the :ref:`design document<design_rst>`, the MONET Hub relies on a Proof of Authority (POA) system to control the validator-set of the underlying consensus system (Babble).
-Here we explain how this system is implemented in monetd.
+As mentionned in the :ref:`design document<design_rst>`, the BOTCoin Hub relies on a Proof of Active (POA) system to control the validator-set of the underlying consensus system (Babble).
+Here we explain how this system is implemented in botcoin.

 Whitelist
 ---------

 The whitelist is a list of members who are allowed to run a validator node in the network.
-Upon processing an ``Internal Transaction`` from Babble (related to a join request), monetd queries the whitelist and accepts the request if and only if the corresponding address is whitelisted.
+Upon processing an ``Internal Transaction`` from Babble (related to a join request), botcoin queries the whitelist and accepts the request if and only if the corresponding address is whitelisted.
 For more information about ``Internal Transactions`` and Babble's membership protocol please refer to `Babble docs <https//docs.babble.io/en/latest/dynamic_membership.html>`__.